Skip to main content

 • Nondiscrimination requirements

 Plans sponsored by 501(c)(3) organizations are generally subject to ERISA.
-However, some educational institutions and governmental employers are exempt from ERISA requirements.
+However, some educational institutions, churches and church organizations, and governmental employers are exempt from ERISA requirements.
 Consider an organization's ERISA status as you develop your prospecting and marketing strategy.
-Keep an eye out for a future In the Loop article that will take a deeper dive into ERISA vs. non-ERISA 403(b) plans.

 Content Topics